meganindya/meganindya/README.md

 ### 📚 Learning ...

 I've started learning the `Rust` programming language and `Web Assembly` paraphernalia.
-I'm reading a book titled _"The Linux Programming Interface"_ by _Michael Kerrisk_.
+Lately, I've been inquisitive about architecture of software and systems.
+I'm reading a book titled _"Linux Kernel Development"_ by _Robert Love_.
 I want to dive into embedded systems programming soon.